 Is It Legal To Buy Crypto In Australia?

-The purchasing, trading and selling of crypto and other digital assets is legal in Australia and is recognised as property by the Australian Tax Office (ATO).
+The purchasing, trading, and selling of crypto and other digital assets is legal in Australia and is recognized as property by the Australian Tax Office (ATO).
 Since 2017, laws and regulations have been progressively introduced to control the crypto market.
 The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 mandates that all Australian-based crypto exchanges are registered with AUSTRAC and adhere to specific security requirements.

 Is Crypto Subject To Capital Gains Tax?